600-000-000-000/secret-handshake/README.md

 - optional - `stones` can be used to increase the power of the new member

 # stones
-there are 600 billion stones created by @chiefmonkey in 2023, they have a special meaning and are only owned by the cultleaders. only a handful few are iner is exeber joins the cult.
+there are 600 billion stones created by @chiefmonkey in 2023, they have a special meaning and are only owned by the cultleaders. only a handful few are in existence.
 The stones are and enhancement to an indoctrination process, the more stones, the more powerful the new member will be.